 “Waste of money,” the bartender said.
 “Damn thing’s broken.
 Will only play one song.”

 “Oh well,” Carlton said, pressing play.
 As the song began to play, he took his seat.
 “Give me a Philly Steak and Cheese and a Tacoma Lime.”

 As Carlton watched, the bartender removed a frosted mug from the freezer, placed it under the tap and began filling it.
 When the lager’s head had reached the top of the mug, the bartender set it down in front of him, then grabbed a lemon and quickly sliced a wedge, sliding it onto the rim of the glass.
 He then returned to the freezer and pulled out out a frozen panini, pressing it into an electric pie iron.
 “It’s gonna take a second,” The bartender said.

 “Not a problem,” Carlton said, taking a sip.
 “I’m here more for the beer anyway.”
 After minute, the bartender removed the panini from the griddle and placed it in front of Carlton.
 At that moment, the jukebox began to glitch.

 Carlton gazed over at it for a second, stunned.
 The only sound coming out of the speakers was the faint crackle of white noise.
-However, he soon shrugged it off and took another sip of his beer, only for the grinding guitars of Disposable Heroes to burst through the speakers.
+However, he soon shrugged it off and took another sip of his beer, only for the primal guitars of The Thing That Should Not Be to burst through the speakers.
 Carlton choked; it wasn’t that he disliked the song.
 He just hadn’t been expecting it.

 The bartender shook his head.
 “I told you not to bother.
 As I said, it doesn’t want to play anything other than that song.
 Kinda fitting though.”